rosschapman/internetross/blog.md

 <script src="https://gist.github.com/rosschapman/9fec302abe53ff94faa4501231a137d9.js"></script>

-This design attempts to create a meaningful abstraction by lifting a group of associated  functions to `postEntityForm`.
+This design attempts to create a meaningful abstraction by lifting a group of associated  action creators/thunks to `postEntityForm`.
 There are immediate developer benefits, like liberating the sequence from render to decouple the callback logic from the presentational component; which in turn simplifies unit testing.
 But something is irksome.

 We can use Leo Brodie's application of "Structured Design" principles to interrogate this function's "strength":